SDI-SoftwareDefinedInverter/TAPAS/README.md

 __!CAUTION!__

-__The TAPAS community inverter board is not a toy!__ It is __intended for laboratory use only.
-Never use it in a productive environment!__
+__The TAPAS community inverter board is not a toy!__ It is __intended for laboratory use only and may only be operated by experienced personell (engineers, scientists, qualified makers).
+Never use it in a productive or explosive environment!
+Never operate without supervision!__
 (see section 6)

-The TAPAS board can get __very hot, never touch the board during operation.
-Always use an appropriate case.__
+The TAPAS board as well as connected devices can get __very hot, never touch during operation and/and cool-down period.
+Always use an appropriate case. __

 __If the TAPAS board is used in conjunction with mechanical, electromagnetic, acoustic, optical or other components,__ e.g. a motor drive, __significant forces can occur.
-Always ensure safety of the entire set-up!
-Prevent direct physical contact, always place set-up in an appropriate case, employ safe software techniques__ (e.g. torque limiting) and __limit the supply current.__
+Always ensure safety, containment and (mechanical) stability of the entire set-up including base/table!
+Prevent direct physical contact, always place set-up in an appropriate case, employ safe software techniques__ (e.g. torque and temperature limiting) and __limit the supply current and voltage (strictly <=48V).__

+__Only enable power supply if set-up is scured in case.__

-The device is very __sensitive to electrostatic discharge - handle with care!
+The TAPAS board is very __sensitive to electrostatic discharge - handle with care!
 Never touch the board if the supply voltage is turned on!__

+The TAPAS board may emmit __electromagentic radiation!
+Do not operate the board in proximity to devices that are susceptible to electromagentic interference.
+Do not operate if pacemaker patients are in the room.__

 ## Foreword and acknowledgements